These Ricotta Parmesan Gruyere Biscuits are super flaky and are studded with cheese and black pepper. This is the biscuit you need!!

 Song giving me life: Curtis Mayfield – Move On Up

 I’m heavily considering quitting Twitter for life.
 I have quit for stints which lasted, at most – One week.
 Those were glorious weeks.
 I didn’t feel that constant feeling of dread in the pit of my stomach, nagging at me.
-I didn’t read how far we have sunk as a society.
-I didn’t witness the daily breakdown of simple discourse, let alone political discourse.
-I didn’t witness people losing their path to righteousness.
+Or how far we have sunk as a society.
+No idea of the daily breakdown of simple discourse, let alone political discourse.
 I lived my life.
 And it was good.
 I felt good.
 I wasn’t weathering, or inching ever closer to heart failure.

 I usually do not engage these folks.
 I find them volatile and dangerous.
 We aren’t listening to one another – And though I am fully aware this breakdown happened about a year after we elected a black man into office and he was unable to part the seas, or turn water into massive profit – It’s still jarring to see day after day.
 I don’t have much hope this will change right now.
 We have sunk so low.
 Of course, I don’t want to be one of those people who want to be willfully ignorant, but I’m not sure I can survive on a steady diet of Twitter hate.

 Now flow with me, let’s talk about these Ricotta Parmesan Gruyere Biscuits.

 These biscuits aren’t full of hate.
 They were made with love and so.much.cheese.
 I know, they’re super flat.
 They’re purty though, right?
 The flat issue is totally my fault.
 I know biscuit dough shouldn’t be rolled flat, but sometimes I can’t help myself.
 Ideally, biscuit dough should be rolled to about at least 1 ¼ inch thick to get those super thick flaky biscuits.
 I urge you to roll ‘em right.

 How to make Ricotta Parmesan Gruyere Biscuits